kiwikik/aws_protectedb_openshift/Installing OpenShift into an SEA-Notes.md

-## Installing OpenShift into an SEA
+## Installing OpenShift 4.7 into AWS Protected B environment

 ### Pre-requisites:
 * You have a SEA environment v.1.3.2 or later